Hermann Göring: World War I

 On 7 July 1918, following the death of Wilhelm Reinhard, successor to Manfred von Richthofen, Göring was made commander of the "Flying Circus", Jagdgeschwader 1.
 His arrogance made him unpopular with the men of his squadron.
+In one incident, pilot Willi Gabriel took off against Göring's orders and shot down several enemy planes.
+When he returned to base, Göring ordered him grounded.

 In the last days of the war, Göring was repeatedly ordered to withdraw his squadron, first to Tellancourt airdrome, then to Darmstadt.
 At one point, he was ordered to surrender the aircraft to the Allies; he refused.
 Many of his pilots intentionally crash-landed their planes to keep them from falling into enemy hands.

 Like many other German veterans, Göring was a proponent of the stab-in-the-back myth, the belief which held that the German Army had not really lost the war, but instead was betrayed by the civilian leadership: Marxists, Jews and especially the republicans, who had overthrown the German monarchy.
 Atop the frustration of military defeat, Göring also experienced the personal disappointment of being snubbed by his fiancée's upper-class family, who broke off the engagement when he returned penniless from the front.